 1.4 Electing the Vice-Chairs who also become both Vice-Presidents of the Union and Vice-Chairs of the IUFRO Board.

-1.5 Electing all voting members of the IUFRO Board but not the Executive Director and the IUFRO Headquarters host country representative, who are approved by the Board.
+1.5 Electing all voting members of the IUFRO Board with the exception of the IUFRO Headquarters host country representative, who is approved by the Board.
 The Immediate Past President is an ex officio voting member of the Board.

 1.6 Deciding the place and approximate date of the next Congress.